wingify/readme-central/docs/Concepts/fme-using-variables-without-requiring-variation-name.md

 ---
-title: '[WIP - RD] Using Variables Without Requiring Variation Name'
+title: Using Variables Without Requiring Variation Name
 excerpt: Using variables ensures that variation name is not required
 deprecated: false
 hidden: true